hiefts/Tea-Ceremony-Wiki/00 Meta/Index.md

 Entries are added and modified continuously.
 If you wish to suggest changes or point out mistakes or problems, please do so via [Github](https://github.com/hiefts/Tea-Ceremony-Wiki).
 It is appreciated!

 *Disclaimer: As the author practices tea in the [[Urasenke]] tradition, this wiki is likely biased in favor of Urasenke.
-Procedures, rules and terms described in this wiki can be assumed to apply exclusively to Urasenke unless specified otherwise.*
+Procedures, rules and terms described in this wiki apply exclusively to Urasenke unless specified otherwise.*
 %%
 - [ ] recently changed entries page・追加?
 %%